 Any person may be considered for induction into the Hall of Fame who has distinguished themselves in one or more of the judging categories above, and whose accomplishments were in some way tied to the Carolinas or who by birth or residency is or has been recognized as a Carolinian.
 The primary emphasis will be on golf-related accomplishments and service to the game relative to the states of North and South Carolina.
 A nominee must be at least 50 years old during the year of a given Induction Ceremony (example: A player must turn 50 years old in 2023 in order to qualify for the Class of 2023)

 Once nominated, a person is placed on the ballot for voting.
 The maximum number of candidates that may be selected for induction into the Carolinas Golf Hall of Fame in any one year shall be two.
 Inductees, at the discretion of the committee may include one or more posthumous candidates.

 To be inducted a nominee must receive at least two-thirds of the votes.
 In the event that no candidate receives two-thirds of the votes, the two nominees that received the most votes will be voted on again by the Committee.
 If no candidate on the second ballot receives two-thirds of the votes, there will not be an inductee for that year.
-All nominations received shall remain active and on the ballot for each of five (5) successive years unless sooner elected to the Hall of Fame.
+All nominations received shall remain active and on the ballot for ten (10) years, giving them five possible induction opportunities, unless sooner elected to the Hall of Fame.